 In Ottawa, graduate studies in medical physics are offered at the MSc and PhD level, with specializations in imaging, cancer therapy, and medical biophysics.
-Medical physics studies comprise one component of the graduate program of the Ottawa-Carleton Institute for Physics (OCIP), which combines the resources of the Physics Departments at Carleton University and the University of Ottawa.
-The medical physics program is focused at Carleton University.
+Formally, medical physics studies comprise one component of the graduate program of the Ottawa-Carleton Institute for Physics (OCIP), which combines the resources of the Physics Departments at Carleton University and the University of Ottawa.
+The medical physics program is based at Carleton University.

-In 2010, our PhD program was the first CAMPEP accredited program in Ontario where CAMPEP is the Commission on Accreditation of Medical Physics Education Programs which covers North American programs.
-The program has been reaccredited effective 2015.
-On entering the CAMPEP accredited PhD program the letter of offer specifies entry into the ``Doctor of Philosophy: Physics (Medical) program'' and the graduation diploma attests to obtaining a ``Doctor of Philosophy: Physics: Specialization in Medical Physics''.
+Our PhD program is accredited by CAMPEP, the Commission on Accreditation of Medical Physics Education Programs.
+CAMPEP is sponsored by five North American professional societies and its accreditation is the accepted standard for U.S. and Canadian graduate programs preparing students for a clinical career.
+Our program was first accredited effecive 2010 January 1, and at the time was the first graduate program accredited by CAMPEP in Ontario.
+It was reaccredited effective 2015 January 1, and most recently 2020 January 1.
+On entering the CAMPEP-accredited PhD program the letter of offer specifies entry into the "Doctor of Philosophy: Physics (Medical) program'' and the graduation diploma attests to obtaining a "Doctor of Philosophy: Physics: Specialization in Medical Physics''.

 The MSc program and the PhD program are research oriented.
 In addition to the requirement of formal courses, both degrees require a thesis project under the supervision of an OMPI member; for the PhD, the emphasis is heavily on the latter.
 There are typically around 12 to 15 graduate students enrolled in the program at any given time.